awegroup/AWE-Power/README.md

 1. It is a fast cycle-power computation model based on quasi-steady equilibrium, which accounts for the effects of pattern elevation, mass (gravity), vertical wind shear, and drivetrain losses.
 2. It is suitable for sensitivity and scalability studies, making it a valuable tool for evaluating design and innovation trade-offs.
 3. It is suitable for integration with cost models and systems engineering tools.
-This enhances the applicability of the proposed model in exploring the potential of airborne wind energy to the energy system.
+This enhances the applicability of the proposed model in exploring the potential of airborne wind energy in the energy system.

 [Link to the associated scientific article: ...]